medalha01/go-euler/basic_tutorials/go2.md

 3. Import the necessary packages using the import path based on the module name and directory structure.
 4. Use the functions or variables from the imported packages in your code.

-This structure helps maintain clean and modular code, making it easier to manage and scale your Go projects.